Copyright © 2006 jsd

 This applies not only to calculations on paper, but also to computer programs including spreadsheets.
 If one cell in the spreadsheet contains a number, use the neighboring cells to document what the number means.

-Rationale for labeling the numbers: This is partly so that you can go back and check your work ... and partly so that other folks can check your work.
+There is a double rationale for labeling the numbers: It is partly so that you can go back and check your work ... and partly so that other folks can check your work.

 This is one of the reasons why standardized multiple-guess tests are the enemy of critical thinking: Only the final answer is scored, so there is no incentive for making the intermediate steps checkable.
 (Arguably there is an indirect incentive for double-checking the result, because it improves the odds of getting the right answer ... but one major reason for grades in the first place is that students at the introductory level do not respond well to indirect incentives.
 They need more direct, immediate feedback.)

 Also note that the architecture of a multiple-guess test rewards taking a slap-dash approach to every problem.
-IMHO we urgently need a different architecture, something that rewards meticulous work.
+IMHO we urgently need better tests, and a better educational system in general, something with better rewards for meticulous work.
 That includes choosing a modest number of important problems, rather than a huge number of trivial problems.

 Suggestion to teachers: One small step in the right direction is to arrange the scoring scheme on every quiz so that getting the numerically-correct answer is nowhere near sufficient for getting full credit.
 Another part of the score is for showing the work leading up to the answer, and yet another part is for double-checking the answer and showing that work as well.